Debug80 IDE for Z80 Development

 optional RTC/SD hooks.

-Scaffolded TEC-1 and TEC-1G projects use bundled ROM assets supplied by the
+Scaffolded TEC-1 and TEC-1G projects use monitor ROM assets supplied by the

 extension.
-Copy those assets into your workspace only when you want to inspect,
+Copy the monitor ROM into your project only when you want to inspect,

 Useful Commands